How To Do Your

 Your Skin Cancer Video Guide

 Skin cancer doesn’t discriminate.
-People of color are just as vulnerable as people with lighter skin.
-Skin checks are important for everyone to do!
+People of color are as vulnerable as people with lighter skin.
+Skin cancer early detection self-checks are important for everyone to do!

 Please click image below

 Your Personal Skin Cancer Self-check

 For a thorough skin cancer self-check you’ll need both a full-length and a hand-held mirror.
 You’ll also need very good lighting.
 It is probably best to do this after a shower or bath.